 Recurring Song: Amber Starlight has received various permutations and remixes.

 Refuge in Audacity: Some of the songs are this.
-So is Renard by the fact that he's completely insane.
+So is Ren by the fact that they're completely insane.

 Running Gag: Starting with Post-Apocalyptic Porn Groove and going all the way up through SPEEDKORE 4 KIDZ!, the album credits were usually something along the lines of "all music written/produced/tracked/____ by [artist]", with the ____ being something related to the musician or their genre; e.g.: Renard - "contrived/demolished"; Mayhem - "sliced and diced"; Azrael - "distorted"; The Quick Brown Fox - "dsfhkjsfjh'd".